 An April 22, 1939 blurb in the New York Age said that "The Palmer Brothers, always composed of players of five instruments, have now added a girl to the aggregation", although she wasn't named and doesn't seem to have been around too long.
 (I'm not sure what the phrase "composed of players of five instruments" means.
 It could mean that the three of them played a variety of instruments or that there had been, for some time, five members.)
 January 1940 found them as "a new addition to Count Basie's Band."

 In 1941, the three Palmer Brothers hooked up with Cab Calloway and backed him on three tracks recorded on July 23 and released on Okeh that year: "I See A Million People," "Blues In The Night," and "Who Calls?".
-By the time of his November 3, 1941 session ("Virginia, Georgia And Caroline"), they'd added a fourth member, old friend Billy Green, to become Calloway's Cabaliers, who backed him on seven releases on Columbia and Okeh: "I'll Be Around," "Virgina, Georgia And Caroline," "Ogeechee River Lullaby," "Lordy," "If This Isn't Love," "I Want To Rock," and "Let's Go Joe."
+By the time of his November 3 session ("Virginia, Georgia And Caroline"), they'd added a fourth member, old friend Billy Green, to become Calloway's Cabaliers, who backed him on seven releases on Columbia and Okeh: "I'll Be Around," "Virgina, Georgia And Caroline," "Ogeechee River Lullaby," "Lordy," "If This Isn't Love," "I Want To Rock," and "Let's Go Joe."

 In early January 1942, Calloway filmed four Soundies: "Blues In The Night," "Virginia, Georgia And Caroline," the incredibly cute "The Skunk Song" (which also features vocals by trombonist Tyree Glenn), and his standard "Minnie The Moocher."
 The Cabaliers can be seen in all but "Minnie."

 They appeared with him for about a year (for example, at Broadway's Strand Theater in May 1942, where they were reviewed as a "fair male quartet").
 However, by the time his Cotton Club Revue played the Municipal Auditorium in Kansas City on October 10, 1942, he was featuring "a new singing sextette, the Cabaliers."
 This may have been an augmented Palmer Brothers.
 When Cab appeared at the Paramount Theater in Des Moines on October 23-26, the notice had a photo of the Cabaliers quartet.